piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 If empty (the default), Piraeus will be deployed on all nodes in the cluster.

+When this is used together with `.spec.nodeAffinity`, both need to match in order for a node to run Piraeus.

 #### Example

 This example restricts Piraeus Datastore to nodes matching `example.com/storage: "yes"`: